stat301-1-2023-fall/final-project-1-celenakim/README.md

     -   `Kim_Celena_progress_memo_2_qmd`: This next memo demonstrates a start on my EDA through a cleaned/joined data set and initial uni/multivariate analyses.

--   `var_analyses/`: This folder contains separate R scripts for each of my six variable analyses, as well as additional R scripts for extra explorations and writing out the png codes/explanations.
+-   `var_analyses/`: This folder contains separate R scripts for each of my six variable analyses, as well as an additional R script for extra explorations/

-    -   `1_polishing_figures_tables.R`: This R file contains the png codes for plots and tables from my analyses, as well as their explanations.

     -   `extra_exlp.R`: Here, I included extra explorations in addition to the 5 variable analyses, such as genre/script type distribution.